How to choose paint colours for your walls

 Which paint works best in a living room

-Your paint colour choice in your living room is uber important as it’s the room everyone sees.
+If you’re trying to choose paint colours for your living room, you’ll need to take a little more time as it’s the room everyone sees.
 That said, it’s not worth panicking over as once furniture, curtains, and art are added, the wall colour stand-out less.

-If you’re looking to make a statement, then using a bright blue will make your living come to life and make a smaller room feel spacious.
+If you’re looking to make a statement,but struggling to choose paint colours, then using a bright blue will make your living come to life and make a smaller room feel spacious.